FormatArc JSON Formatter parsing a JSONC file with JSON comments strippedFormatArc JSON Formatter parsing a JSONC file with JSON comments stripped

 const data = JSON.parse(stripped);

 The safer path is always to use a real parser.
+Once the comments are gone, see JSON Formatting Tips for handling complex structures and spotting any remaining syntax errors.

 Format the result with FormatArc